Allaman/nvim/README.md

 ### Build the image

-There are some issues with building a multi architecture Docker image via Github Action.
+There are some issues with building a multi architecture Docker image via GitHub Action.
 Until I sorted that out, you can build the Docker image locally on your own

 ```sh
 docker build -t nvim .